michaelpineirocode/jam-py/README.md

 <b>It is slow.</b> The text is interpreted using python, to make a language that is less easy to understand.
 It performs the way that a 'high level' programming language should(slowly), yet is written in a way that is 'lower level' (more complicated).

-<b>You cannot use single quotes.</b> The tokenizer completely ignores them.
+<b>You cannot use single quotes.</b> The tokenizer completely ignores them, except for in strings.

 # Demo
 Once I make a release, I will include a demo - probably a link to a jupyter or collabratory notebook.
 I am not yet sure how to implement this.
 Or, you can just download it.